tekriwal/LFP_analysis/README.md

-# keto_analysis
+# LFP_analysis
-using the code from zaghloul as starting point
+using the code from zaghloul as starting point, several months ago I got this to work with io neural and behavioral data